vzhomeexperiments/lazytrade/README.md

 Run this code to add data to the folder `data/` `x <- sample(1000)` `usethis::use_data(x)`

+For external to R data put files to the folder /inst/extdata/mtcars.csv Refer to this data in the examples with:
+`system.file("extdata", "mtcars.csv", package = "lazytrade")`

 Note: use option ’LazyLoad\` to make data available only when user wants it always include LazyData: true in your DESCRIPTION.
 Note: to document